AckerlyXu/heima/articles/app-service-web/web-sites-integrate-with-vnet.md

 * Gateway Status - Should your gateways be down for whatever reason then your app cannot access resources in the VNET.
 * VNET address space - This is the IP address space for your VNET.
 * Point to Site address space - This is the point to site IP address space for your VNET.
 Your app will show communication as coming from one of the IPs in this address space.
-* Site to site address space - You can use Site to Site VPNs to connect your VNET to your on premise resources or to other VNETs.
+* Site to site address space - You can use Site to Site VPNs to connect your VNET to your on-premises resources or to other VNETs.
 Should you have that configured then the IP ranges defined with that VPN connection will show here.
 * DNS Servers - If you have DNS Servers configured with your VNET then they are listed here.
 * IPs routed to the VNET - There are a list of IP addresses that your VNET has routing defined for.
 Those addresses will show here.